Tiny-Earth/DiscoveryDatabaseGuide/site/src/register.md

 Otherwise, please reach out to <tinyearth@wid.wisc.edu> to receive a code and setup instructions.

-!!! warning "New Account?
-Wait for Test Classroom Access!"
+!!! warning "What access to a test classroom?"
-    After instructor accounts are created, they are manually added to a test classroom in the "TEPI University" institution, allowing instructors to experiment with database features.
+    After instructor accounts are created, they can be manually added to a test classroom in the "TEPI University" institution by messaging <tinyearth@wid.wisc.edu>, allowing instructors to experiment with database features.

-    If you have just created an instructor account, have patience as we add you to the test classroom.
-We will notify you when complete, and you may then continue to the next step of the guide, [adding your first entry](first-entry.md)
+    Once you are added to the test classroom, we will notify you, and you may then continue to the next step of the guide, [adding your first entry](first-entry.md)

 If you have problems or questions, reach out to <tinyearth@wid.wisc.edu>